 C If this value is above 50 % output for 15W-40 or thinner viscosity oils the test is invalid.
 Oils of higher viscosity need a statement of validity in the comments section of the report if they exceed 50 % output.

-D.
+D Average value over the length of the test.

 11. Calculation, Test Validity and Test Results